mdbtxt1

 (the concept of subitising)

-In the days of anthropological research by scientists from Europe who were encountering other cultures for the first time, it was discovered in some cases that a group of people had words for a few of the smaller numbers (say, up to three) but not beyond that.
+In the days of anthropological research by scientists from Europe who were encountering other cultures for the first time, it was believed in some cases that a group of people had words for a few of the smaller numbers (say, up to three) but not beyond that.
 Due to a misunderstanding of the difference between having a word for a number and being able to perceive and understand precise quantities, this led to some myths that the people in such cultures couldn't count any higher than three or some other small number.
-Such a belief or myth reflects the basic truth that there is some additional abstraction or understanding involved when an amount is greater than what is subitizable.
+Such a belief or myth reflects an awareness of the need for some additional abstraction or understanding to deal with an amount greater than what is subitizable.

 One way to see this phenomenon for yourself is to use flash cards (or a computer program set up to simulate flash cards) that present pictures of objects that can be counted and placed in random arrangements — but look at the picture only long enough to see it, and not long enough to do any type of counting.
 It is not allowed to use regular arrangements like grids, or any other distinguishing attributes such as multiple colours or shapes.
 After the picture is hidden, try to answer how many objects there were.
 You then try to count the number of objects in your mental image of the picture you've just seen.
 If the number of objects is a class 0 number, you'll usually be able to give the right answer.
 As you increase the numbers of objects, your counts will be less and less likely to be correct.
 Obviously, this gives a rather fuzzy definition of "class 0", but the value you get will almost always be consistent with Miller's result of "seven plus or minus two".
 [36]